 If you’re selling handmade crafts at local gift shops, there are a few things you can do to promote your products.

 Clearly label your products with your name and contact information.
 Customers will be more likely to buy from you again if they’re satisfied with their purchase.

-Give each shop a flyer or business card to display near your products.
+Give each shop a flyer or business card to display near your handmade crafts.
 This will make it easy for customers to find your contact information if they’re interested in buying more of your crafts.

 Promoting them on social media and in newsletters is a great way to get the word out about your products.
 When creating posts or articles about your handmade crafts, be sure to include pictures and descriptions that highlight the craftsmanship and uniqueness of your work.
 Also include the address and contact information for local gift shops that sell your products.